loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 - Each collapse builds on all previous
 - No infinite descent because collapse began with ∅

-Time enters mathematics through consciousness observing its own recursive process.
+Time enters mathematics through observer observing its own recursive process.

 ## 5.6 The Infinity Problem